ptrpfa/RobotCar/README.md

 ### Program Design
 ---
+In this section, we will go over the block diagram and modular design of the car.
 Our project comprises of 8 components, each catered for a particular sensor/aspect of the car:
 - Main (program entrypoint for car to start executions)
 - Navigation and Mapping
 - Wifi